gooseandmegander/JX-documentation/README.md

 # JX-documentation
-A repository for notes and resources related to @LambdaSchool's JX course
+A repository for notes and resources related to @LambdaSchool's JX course.
+The contents and examples of this repo are supplementary to the JX course and are for my own personal learning; this is not official Lambda School curriculum.

-# Contributor 🚧
+# Contributor 👋

 Megan Williamson